Learn How to Email Your Resume With Samples and Proven Templates

 Why Properly Emailing Your Resume Matters

 Did you know that email remains the most commonly used method for professional communication in business?
 Effectively explaining yourself in this initial interaction speaks volumes about your communication skills.
-Research on recruitment statistics indicates that over 50% of recruiters contact candidates via email, making it the primary channel, with LinkedIn InMail coming in second.
+Over 50% of recruiters contact candidates via email, making it the primary channel, with LinkedIn InMail coming in second.
 This demonstrates the importance of email communication in the successful hiring process.
 Therefore, it's crucial to pay close attention to the following passages about the pre-sending process before you hit "send."

 Before Sending Your Email